btmoyers/bash-genomics/episodes/04-redirection.md

 each of these reads.
 To get all of this information, we will return the line immediately before each match and the two lines immediately after each match.

-We can use the `-B` argument for grep to return a specific number of lines before each match.
-The `-A` argument returns a specific number of lines after each matching line.
+We can use the `-B` flag for grep to return a specific number of lines before each match.
+The `-A` flag returns a specific number of lines after each matching line.
 Here we want the line *before* and the two lines *after* each matching line, so we add `-B1 -A2` to our grep command:

 ```bash